 A little known fact about the pear is that it is one of the few fruits that does not ripen on the tree.
-The pear is harvested when it is mature, but not yet ripe, and, if left at room temperature, it slowly reaches a sweet and succulent maturity as it ripens from the inside out.
+The pear is harvested when it is mature, but not yet ripe.
+If left at room temperature, it slowly reaches a sweet and succulent maturity as it ripens from the inside out.

 As tempting as the pear might be right from the grocer’s stand, a little bit of patience and know-how will ensure the pear reaches its peak flavor.